-With reliable and convenient methods of public transportation, and plenty of stops and stations all throughout the city and within walking distance to our properties, Philly residents can surely get to their destinations, wherever those may be, without emptying their wallets.
-Enjoy the following tips and make your commute smarter, easier, and a lot more pleasant.
+With plenty of stops and stations throughout the city and within walking distance of our apartment rentals, residents can enjoy reliable methods of public transportation.
+Follow these helpful public transportation and Philadelphia travel tips to make your commute smarter, easier, and a lot more pleasant.

-- Be considerate of others: Do not put your purse, backpack or shopping bag down on the seat next to you.
-Keep them in your lap, under your arm or between your feet.
-This ensures safety for your personal belongings, and doesn’t take up a seat someone else might need.
+Do not put your purse, backpack, or shopping bag down on the seat next to you.
+Keep them in your lap, under your arm, or between your feet.
+This ensures safety for your personal belongings and doesn’t take up a seat someone else might need.

-- Look around you after every stop: If you see someone who could use your seat more than you (they’re sick, elderly, holding many bags, etc), offer yours if you can.
+If you see someone who could use your seat more than you (they’re sick, elderly, holding many bags), offer yours if you can.
 Slide over to the window seat when the bus or train is full, and if someone needs a hand getting up or out of the row, help them in the best way you can.

-- Respect others: If you are in the company of people you know and are going to talk, do so as quietly as possible.
+If you are in the company of people you know and are going to talk to, do so as quietly as possible.
 If you have to make a phone call, keep it brief and as quiet as you can.
 Other commuters don’t need to hear your cell phone conversations.